boofish/json_bugs/mjson/README.md

 We also tested the same text against other JSON parsers like [cJSON][2] and [json][3].
 These parsers were able to parse the text quickly and without any problems.

-*potential effect*: This may lead to some unexpected errors, e.g., Denial Of Service.
+*Potential effect*: This may lead to some unexpected errors, e.g., Denial Of Service.
 [mjson][1] is specifically designed to operate on resource-constrained embedded devices, such as microcontrollers used in critical systems like Industrial Control Systems.
 Any delay in parsing important data could have catastrophic consequences in such scenarios.